Updated Jan 12, 2023

 Enterprise offers the following for residential moves:

-Enterprise’s rates for local moves are a bit higher than some of its competitors, but its mileage fees are highly competitive.
+Enterprise’s rates for local moves are slightly higher than some of its competitors, but its high mileage fees are highly competitive.
 Daily costs for renting its trucks range from $89 to around $230, with pickup trucks costing the least and 26-foot trucks being the most expensive option.
 Mileage rates average around $.40 per mile, which beats industry norms.
 You’ll also need to budget money for insurance, which typically averages $30 per day.

 State Availability: 48 states, with no locations in Vermont and Wyoming.